-Read more to find out much more about the 10 shilling note, including its design and history.
+Read more to find out much more about the 10-shilling note, including its design and history.

-The 10 shilling note was a banknote similar to the £5 or £10 notes that were used in the United Kingdom between 1928 and 1969.
-Prior to decimalisation, the 10 shilling note was worth half of a pound and was written as ’10s’.
+The 10-shilling note was a banknote similar to the £5 or £10 notes used in the United Kingdom that was issued between 1928 and 1969.
+Prior to decimalisation, the 10-shilling note was worth half of a pound and was written as ’10s’.

 In the 18th and 19th centuries, banknotes were handwritten or partially printed and exchangeable for gold.
 This was a feasible exchange until World War One when gold reserves became crucially important to maintain.

-In the introduction, the 10 shilling notes became known as ‘Bradburys’ because of the figure of Sir John Bradbury, Permanent Secretary to the Treasury at the time, displayed on the notes.
+In the introduction, the 10-shilling notes became known as ‘Bradburys’ because of the figure of Sir John Bradbury, Permanent Secretary to the Treasury at the time, displayed on the notes.

 In 1925 Britain returned to the gold standard but the threshold for exchanging currency for gold was increased to a minimum of 400 ounces or more.
 It wasn’t until 1931 that the gold standard ceased to be used in Britain.

-The design of the 10 shilling note remained the same from the introduction of the note in the Bank of England from 1928 until 1961.
+The design of the 10-shilling note remained the same from the introduction of the note in the Bank of England from 1928 until 1961.
 The design featured below was signed by Sir John Bradbury and was initially released with a red-brown colour scheme and dimensions of 136mm x 78mm.
 This initial design is known as the Series A first issue.

 The colour scheme was altered in an emergency wartime issue in 1940 during World War Two to mauve and grey, but the design and dimensions remained the same.
 At this time a metallic feature was added to the notes to reduce counterfeiting activity.

 The Series A second and third issues were both brought into circulation in 1948 following the war and brought the return to the original red and brown colour scheme.

 A Series D design featuring a portrait of Queen Elizabeth II on the front and a portrait of Sir Walter Raleigh on the back was created but never introduced.

-When Did The 10 Shilling Note Go Out Of Circulation?
+When Did The 10-Shilling Note Go Out Of Circulation?

-The decision to stop using the 10 shilling note was based on the economy of the lifetime of notes versus coins.
-The 50p coin that replaced the 10 shilling note was much more durable and could, therefore, last for many more years.
+The decision to stop using the 10-shilling note was based on the economy of the lifetime of notes versus coins.
+The 50p coin that replaced the 10-shilling note was much more durable and could, therefore, last for many more years.

-Interestingly though the 10 shilling note continued to be legal tender in the Isle of Man until 2013.
+Interestingly though the 10-shilling note continued to be legal tender in the Isle of Man until 2013.